pacav69/SetupS.Project_DevelopersPack/FAQ.md

 If the user presses CTRL+BREAK or CTRL+C, the tool returns an ERRORLEVEL value of 0.
 When you use ERRORLEVEL parameters in a batch program, list them in decreasing order.

-### Examples:
+### Choice Examples:
 The command:

     CHOICE /M "Do you really want to quit"

 Will display the following line:

     Do you really want to quit?
 [YN]

 If the user presses Y, CHOICE exits with return code ("errorlevel") 1 (1st character in choices), if the user presse N, CHOICE exits with return code 2 (2nd character in choices).

     CHOICE /C ABCDN /N /T 10 /D C /M "Format drive A:, B:, C:, D: or None?"
     IF ERRORLEVEL 1 SET DRIVE=drive A:
     IF ERRORLEVEL 2 SET DRIVE=drive B:
     IF ERRORLEVEL 3 SET DRIVE=drive C:
     IF ERRORLEVEL 4 SET DRIVE=drive D:
     IF ERRORLEVEL 5 SET DRIVE=None
     ECHO You chose to format %DRIVE%

 ## Using FOR %%i IN
-:SetHelpNDoc8 working variable
-set HelpNDoc8="%ProgramFiles%\HelpNDoc8HelpNDoc8\hnd8.exe"
-if exist "%ProgramFiles(x86)%\HelpNDoc8\hnd8.exe" set HelpNDoc8="%ProgramFiles(x86)%\HelpNDoc8\hnd8.exe"
+this case finds the application in any drive :SetHelpNDoc8 working variable set HelpNDoc8="%ProgramFiles%\HelpNDoc8HelpNDoc8\hnd8.exe" if exist "%ProgramFiles(x86)%\HelpNDoc8\hnd8.exe" set HelpNDoc8="%ProgramFiles(x86)%\HelpNDoc8\hnd8.exe"